tetsuo/tetsuo.github.io/articles/fp-denotational.md

          |  n
 ```

-All expressions map to an integer eventually.
-Therefore we can say, the **semantic domain** of this language is the set of all integers ℤ.

-In fact, this definition is equivalent to how Haskell's [numerals-base](https://hackage.haskell.org/package/numerals-base-0.3/docs/Text-Numeral-Exp.html) package encodes a numeral using the `data` keyword and a `type` alias.
+Here, all expressions eventually evaluate to integers, so the **semantic domain** is the set of all integers (ℤ).
+This definition aligns with how Haskell's [numerals-base](https://hackage.haskell.org/package/numerals-base-0.3/docs/Text-Numeral-Exp.html) package encodes numerals using the `data` keyword.

 ```haskell
 type ℤ = Integer